mrudul03/restful-services/RESTful-API-BestPractices.md

 #### Consider Connectedness
 One of the principles of REST is connectedness—via hypermedia links.
 While services are still useful without them, APIs become more self-descriptive when links are returned in the response.
 At the very least, a 'self' reference informs clients how the data was or can be retrieved.
 Additionally, utilize the Location header to contain a link on resource creation via POST.
 For collections returned in a response that support pagination, 'first', 'last', 'next' and 'prev' links at a minimum are very helpful.

+#### Embrace Concurrency
+Server-side concurrency is needed to effectively reduce network chattiness.
+Without concurrent execution on the server, a single "heavy" client request might not be much better than many "light" requests because each network request from a device naturally executes in parallel with other network requests.
+If the server-side execution of a collapsed "heavy" request does not achieve a similar level of parallel execution it may be slower than the multiple "light" requests even accounting for saved network latency

 #### Use Common URI Conventions
 With respect to URIs, RESTful APIs should: